Esports: Global tournaments (2000–present)

 The growth of esports in South Korea is thought to have been influenced by the mass building of broadband Internet networks following the 1997 Asian financial crisis.
 It is also thought that the high unemployment rate at the time caused many people to look for things to do while out of work.
 Instrumental to this growth of esports in South Korea was the prevalence of the Komany-style internet café/LAN gaming center, known as a PC bang.
 The Korean e-Sports Association, an arm of the Ministry of Culture, Sports and Tourism, was founded in 2000 to promote and regulate esports in the country.
 Minister of Culture, Sports, and Tourism Park Jie-won coined the term "Esports" at the founding ceremony of the 21st Century Professional Game Association (currently Korean e-Sports Association) in 2000.

 "Evo Moment 37", also known as the "Daigo Parry", refers to a portion of a Street Fighter III: 3rd Strike semi-final match held at Evolution Championship Series 2004 (Evo 2004) between Daigo Umehara (playing Ken Masters) and Justin Wong (playing Chun-Li).
 During this match, Umehara made an unexpected comeback by parrying 15 consecutive hits of Wong's "Super Art" move while having only one pixel of vitality.
 Umehara subsequently won the match.
 "Evo Moment #37" is frequently described as the most iconic and memorable moment in the history of competitive video gaming.
 Being at one point the most-watched competitive gaming moment of all time, it has been compared to sports moments such as Babe Ruth's called shot and the Miracle on Ice.

-In April 2006 the G7 teams federation were formed by seven prominent Counter-Strike teams.
+In April 2006, the G7 teams federation were formed by seven prominent Counter-Strike teams.
 The goal of the organization was to increase stability in the esports world, particularly in standardizing player transfers and working with leagues and organizations.
-The founding members were 4Kings, Fnatic, Made in Brazil, Mousesports, NiP, SK-Gaming, Team 3D.
+The founding members were 4Kings, Fnatic, Made in Brazil, Mousesports, NiP, SK-Gaming, and Team 3D.
 The organization only lasted until 2009 before dissolving.